jkriege2/JKQtPlotter/examples/simpletest_datastore_statistics/README.md

 # Histograms

-Calculating 1D-Histograms is supported by several functions from the statistics library, e.g. `jkqtpstatHistogram1DAutoranged()`.
+Calculating 1D-Histograms is supported by several functions from the [statisticslibrary], e.g. `jkqtpstatHistogram1DAutoranged()`.
 You can use the result to fill new columns in a `JKQTPDatastore`, which can then be used to draw the histogram (here wit 15 bins, spanning the full data range):

 ```.cpp
     size_t histcolX=plotter->getDatastore()->addColumn(histogramcolumnBaseName+", bins");